Nazeeefa/ngisweden.se/README.md

 Both of these post types share several _Taxonomies_ to help to categorise them - `Applications`, `Sequencing Types`, `Statuses` and `Keywords`.
 The first three are _hierarchical_ - that is, they behave as categories that can be nested within one another.
 Keywords are not hierarchical, and behave more like flat labels or tags.

 Every method or bioinformatics page should be assigned to all of these taxonomies.

-**If a Method or Bioinformatics page is not assigned to an Application, it will not be visible on the website!**
+> **If a Method or Bioinformatics page is not assigned to an Application, it will not be visible on the website!**

 ### Applications

-Applications has additional special fields: _Application Page_ and _Application Icon_.
+Applications have additional special fields: _Application Page_ and _Application Icon_.

 It's difficult to have rich formatted content for a taxonomy, so to get around this we just write a short description and then link to a _Page_.
 This should be nested under the page called _Applications_.
-I realise that this is kind of confusing, see the [Non-obvious behaviour](#non-obvious-behaviour) section at the top for more.
+I realise that this is kind of confusing, sorry.

+Note that any _Page_ added as a child of the one called _Applications_ will not be viewable on the website.
+This is because the _Method_ categories is called `applications`, so the URL clashes.
+This is kind of intended, as any pages there should be linked to from the relevant application taxonomy.

 The _Application Icon_ allows you to customise the icon used on the homepage for the given application.
 NB: This is only used for top-level applications.
 To use this, click the link _Click here to find icon URLs_ next to the field to open a new page.
 This has tonnes of nice icons, along with a search bar.
 Find one that you like and click it to reveal some text that shoud look something like this: